postechDNN/postechDNN/dnn/NearestNeighbor/EpsGraph/README.md

   ɛ := sidelength of orthogonal grid cells.

 ## The algorithm
-An orthogonal square grid enclosing P is constructed.
+An orthogonal square grid enclosing P∪O is constructed.
 Then, each point in P casts 'anchor' on each grid point.
 Finally, with the presence of obstacles, the algorithm returns k nearest neighbors obtained by implementing BFS on the grid and
 taking out points anchored to the grid points nearby.